-As of the Report Release Date, the Company owns additional registered trademarks, such as the Azrieli Town trademark, the Azrieli Sarona trademark, designed trademarks of the Group's senior housing chain - the Palace senior home chain, and the designed trademarks of the E-commerce website Azrieli.com.
+As of the Report Release Date, the Company owns additional registered trademarks, such as the Azrieli Town trademark, the Azrieli Sarona trademark, designed trademarks of the Group's senior housing chain - the Palace senior home chain.
 Registered trademarks are valid for 10 years from the date of their registration and can be renewed, per the Company's decision, for additional periods of 10 years each, with no limit, subject to the payment of a renewal fee.

-&lt;sup>89 This part - "Matters Common to the Group's Activities in all of its Operating Segments" - does not include the e-commerce business and the data center operations, unless otherwise expressly stated.
+81 This part - "Matters Common to the Group's Activities in all of its Operating Segments" - does not include the data center operations, unless otherwise expressly stated.

-19. Human capital
+18. Human capital

 The Company places special emphasis on the quality of human capital, particularly at the Company's management level, by hiring a professional workforce with vast knowledge and experience in a variety of fields which are required within the framework of the Company's operating segments.
 Most of the Company's employees, mainly at its management level, have significant seniority in the Company, and vast experience in its operating segments.
-Unless otherwise noted, the description in this Section does not address human capital aspects of the senior housing segment (see Section 11 of this Chapter A), the data centers segment and the e-commerce business (see Sections 12 and 16 of this Chapter A).
+Unless otherwise noted, the description in this Section does not address human capital aspects of the senior housing segment (see Section 11 of this Chapter A), and the data centers segment (see Section 12 of this Chapter A).

-19.2.
+18.2.
 Organizational structure and workforce

-In 2022, the Company began a review of its organizational structure together with an international consulting firm.
+In 2023, the Company continued to review its organizational structure together with an international consulting firm.
 During Q1/2023, a change was made to the Company's organizational structure such that management of the properties in the malls segment was consolidated with management of the properties in the offices segment, led by Mr. Gideon Avrami, Deputy CEO and Head of Properties.
 A new managerial echelon of cluster managers has also been added between Mr. Avrami and the general managers of the various properties.